Ngwaabanjong/terraform-projects/README.md

 # terraform projects folder
-Each terraform project content a ReadMe and the demo is on my website.
+Each terraform project contents a ReadMe and the demo is on my website.